School gunman had AR-15-style weapon, 600 rounds of ammo

 Relatives of those killed mourned their losses.

-Alexandria, a 10th grader, was outgoing, loved to dance and was a member of the school's junior varsity dance team.
+Alexzandria was outgoing, loved to dance and was a member of the school's junior varsity dance team, her father said.

 “She was the girl I loved to see and loved to hear from.
 No matter how I felt, I could always talk to her and it was alright.
 That was my baby,” Andre Bell said.

-Note: This story has been corrected to show that Alexzandria Bell was 15, not 16 as police had previously stated.
-Police also corrected the spelling of her first name.